Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Abstract

 \section{Abstract}

-Considering the paradigmatic example of driven Brownian motion, we perform extensive numerical analysis on the performance of optimal linear-response processes far from equilibrium.
-We restrict ourselves to the overdamped regime where exact optimal processes are known analytically and several experimental realizations have been implemented.
-This allows us to make a fair comparison with the optimal processes obtained in linear response and address their relevance to experiments.
-The investigations we present use parameters values taken from feasible experimental setups.
-Our results also help to delimit the range of validity of the perturbative descriptions of the irreversible work.
-Nevertheless, our main result is the fact that optimal linear-response processes can perform surprisingly well far from their expected regime of application.
+Considering the paradigmatic driven Brownian motion, we perform extensive numerical analysis on the performance of optimal linear-response processes far from equilibrium.
+We focus on the overdamped regime where exact optimal processes are known analytically, and most experiments operate.
+This allows us to compare the optimal processes obtained in linear response and address their relevance to experiments, using realistic parameter values from experiments with optical tweezers.
+Our results help assess the accuracy of perturbative methods in calculating the irreversible work for cases where an exact solution does not exist.
+For that, we present a performance metric comparing the approximate optimal solution to the exact one.
+Our main result is that optimal linear-response processes can perform surprisingly well, even far from where they were expected.